The Batman (2022)

 Conclusion:

-This film should be a 4, and would be except for the fact the film is designed to be rooted in gritty realism.
-However this only applies to the logistics of batman's technology and universe, but none for the plot.
-Many will be blinded by its beauty and disagree, to which i ask fans to simply try and summarize what happens in this film in a few sentences.
+This film will be loved by many just not for its story.
+The film is designed to be rooted in gritty realism but the focus doesn’t apply to anything in the plot.
+Many will be blinded by its beauty, to which I simply ask fans to try and summarize what happens in this film in coherent sentences - You can’t.
 One of my visual references for gothic looks, which is enough for a cautious recommendation.
 But beneath the surface is a hidden poorly designed floor plan.

 Recommendations